MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal-desktop.md

 - `-Debug <various options for authentication, port selection, and tracing level>`
 	- Run a standalone version of Device Portal with a specific configuration and visible debug messages.
 This is most useful for building a [packaged plugin](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-plugin).
 	- See the [MSDN Magazine article](https://msdn.microsoft.com/en-us/magazine/mt826332.aspx) for details on how to run this as System to fully test your packaged plugin.

+## Common errors and issues

+Below are some common errors that you may encounter when setting up Device Portal.

+### WindowsUpdateSearch returns invalid number of updates (0x800f0950 CBS_E_INVALID_WINDOWS_UPDATE_COUNT)

+You may get this error when trying to install the developer packages on a pre-release build of Windows 10.
+These Feature-on-Demand (FoD) packages are hosted on Windows Update, and downloading them on pre-release builds requires that you opt into flighting.
+If your installation is not opted into flighting for the right build and ring combination, the payload will not be downloadable.
+Double-check the following:

+1. Navigate to **Settings > Update & Security > Windows Insider Program** and confirm that the **Windows Insider account** section has your correct account info.
+If you don't see that section, select **Link a Windows Insider account**, add your email account, and confirm that it shows up under the **Windows Insider account** heading (you may need to select **Link a Windows Insider account** a second time to actually link a newly added account).

+2. Under **What kind of content would you like to receive?**, make sure **Active development of Windows** is selected.

+3. Under **What pace do you want to get new builds?**, make sure **Windows Insider Fast** is selected.

+4. You should now be able to install the FoDs.
+If you've confirmed that you're on Windows Insider Fast and still cannot install the FoDs, please provide feedback and attach the log files under **C:\Windows\Logs\CBS**.

+### [SC] StartService: OpenService FAILED 1060: The specified service does not exist as an installed service

+You may get this error if the developer packages aren't installed.
+Without the developer packages, there is no web management service.
+Try installing the developer packages again.

+### CBS cannot start download because the system is on metered network (CBS_E_METERED_NETWORK)

+You may get this error if you're on a metered internet connection.
+You won't be able to download the developer packages on a metered connection.

 ## See also